martinprest/DEDIT/readme-DEDIT.txt

 ZAP		delete whole diary, all records!
 Use with caution!
 Asks to confirm Y/N, twice QUIT	exit DEDIT

-note1:	moving back works by scanning forwards from the start through the whole diary to the previous record, this is incase record size has changed due to edit
+note1:	BACK operates by returning to the 1st record, then scanning forwards to the previous record; this method is simple and reliable but slow.
-note2:	mode set to old record also scans the diary, so can be slow if the diary has a lot of records
+note2:	MODE set to "old rec" (see above) also scans the diary, so can be slow if the diary has a lot of records.

 The diary is held in what is called an "allocator cell" which is a reserved area of RAM.
 There are a number of allocator cells and they can each be made bigger or smaller.